Careers Information, Advice and Guidance

 Customers can call 0800 100 900 or contact us via email or webchat to speak to a qualified careers adviser.
 Phone lines and webchat are now available Monday to Friday from 8am to 8pm and every Saturday from 10am to 5pm.

 Careers education is further supported through mock interviews carried out in association with local business people who provide interviewers with a wealth of human resource experience to further our students' understanding of the requirements of the real world.
 This valuable contribution to our careers service in an integral part of the holistic approach to the education of our students.
-If you would like to take part in this process which happens in our term 1 in July for new Year 11 students, please contact : email@example.com
+If you would like to take part in this process which happens in July for new Year 11 students, please contact firstname.lastname@example.org.

 Measuring our provision and its impact

 We assess the success of our Careers programme using the Compass+ system and measuring ourselves against the Gatsby Benchmarks.
 This is carried out at least three times a year with an external assessor to check the evidence.
 We use both face-to-face discussions and Microsoft Forms to gain valuable student voice input, as well as feedback from teaching and support staff on the effectiveness of the programme.
 We also make use of destination data for school-leavers to inform and review our provision.
+After every event we also seek feedback from those who have provided their time for how we can improve.

 Destination data for our Year 11 and Year 13 school-leavers is published annually on our main Results page.